rossedfort/iSpy/.github/CONTRIBUTING.md

 # Contributor Guidelines

-### Versioning

-iSpy attempts to follow Semantic Versioning.
-If you submit a pull request, please make sure you run the `npm command` to build a release that corresponds to the work you've done.
-If you fix a bug, run `npm run release.patch`, etc.

 ### Style Guide

-iSpy follows the 'Standard' JavaScript styleguide found [here](https://standardjs.com/index.html). iSpy comes with eslint installed, so please make sure you lint your code before submitting a pull request
+iSpy follows the standard 'react-app' JavaScript styleguide that ships with create-react-app.
+You'll see lint warnings in the console while developing.
+Please fix them 🙌

 ### Pull Requests